CONDUITlab/CCDEF/_sources/datasets.rst.txt

 Dataset Metadata Fields
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. py:function:: monitor dataset metadata (eg: /waveforms/ABP/.meta)
+.. py:function:: physiologic dataset metadata (eg: /waveforms/ABP/.meta)

     These datasets can be single or multicolumn but the metadata attribute will be similar in both cases.
     Timestamps may be stored as a number of seconds from the origin (base_datetime) or they may be implied.